cynotek/pygame-platformer/README.md

 - Invent a "power-up" which has a negative consequence on a player other than reducing hearts, lives, or points.
 - Put gaps in the blocks that run along the bottom of the level.
 Then make a player die when they fall through the bottom of the world.
 You'll need to make sure enemies that fall through are also removed from the game.
 Pygame's sprite.kill() function will be useful for this.
 - Make a credits screen for when the player wins the game.
-- Add a 'Pause' stage to the game which is activated when the player presses 'P' (or a button on the joystick).
+- Add a PAUSE stage to the game which is activated when the player presses 'p' (or a button on the joystick).
 All movement and time should stop during a pause stage.
-Pressing 'P' again should resume.
+Pressing 'p' again should resume.
 Be sure to show a message indicating the game is paused.
 - Use a modifier key/button that makes you run faster (or perhaps jump higher) while the key/button is held.
 - Add a third parallax layer that scrolls at a different speed than the other layers.
 Be sure that closer layers always scroll faster than far away layers.
-- Create some other kind of custom enemy with unique behavior regarding movement.
+- Create a custom enemy with unique behavior regarding movement.
-- If you kill enemies (in the 'Hard' section), create enemies that take more than one hit to kill.
 - Create cover art for your game.
 Save it as a PNG file.
 Print it in color and I'll post it in the room.

 ### Hard